PyO3/pyo3/guide/src/class/protocols.md

   - `__richcmp__(<self>, object, pyo3::basic::CompareOp) -> object`

     Implements Python comparison operations (`==`, `!=`, `<`, `<=`, `>`, and `>=`) in a single method.
     The `CompareOp` argument indicates the comparison operation being performed.
+You can use [`CompareOp::matches`] to adapt a Rust `std::cmp::Ordering` result to the requested comparison.

     _This method cannot be implemented in combination with any of `__lt__`, `__le__`, `__eq__`, `__ne__`, `__gt__`, or `__ge__`._